okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 >
 > * In addition to the rate limits listed on this page, Okta applies rate limits per API, divided into three categories.
 See the [Rate limit overview](/docs/reference/rate-limits).
 > * To learn more about how to manage rate limits, see our [best practices](/docs/reference/rl-best-practices).
 > * You can expand Okta rate limits upon request.
-To learn how, see [Rate increase requests](#concurrent-rate-limits) and [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/).
+To learn how, see [Request exceptions](/docs/reference/rl-best-practices/#request-exceptions) and [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/).
+>

 ## Concurrent rate limits